geeksusma/geeksusma/README.md

 - 🌱 I like to code in any language, but I mostly code with Java
 - 👯 I'm taking part in some tech communities, like SVQ-JUG and Agile Sur
 - 📫 Follow me at Twitter [![Twitter Badge](https://img.shields.io/twitter/follow/geeksusma?style=social])](https://twitter.com/geeksusma)
-- 📫 Also you can have a look at my [professional github account](https://github.com/geeksusma-cdr)
 - Formerly at:
   - [Codurance](https://www.codurance.com)
   - [Solera CoE](https://www.solerainc.es/)